-Upon successful completion of Nursing Assistant Skills component, the student will be eligible to take the State Certified Nursing Assistant Certification Examination.
+Upon successful completion of Nursing Assistant Skills component, the student will be eligible to sit for the National Healthcare Association certification exam for Certified Patient Care Technician Assistant (CPCT/A) exam.
 This is an excellent course for students who have no previous medical experience and who wish to enter the healthcare field.

 Students enrolling in any Health Science Education program must undergo a Level II criminal background check and drug screening, per The Joint Commission.
 Students who do not have a valid social security number may encounter difficulty with certain state licensing agencies and registries.
 Contact the program counselor for specific information.
 Students with questions or concerns should contact Ruth Eloi, the program Counselor by e-mail at [email protected] or by phone at 754-321-5187.